How To Choose A Merchant Service Provider: 7 Things To Look For

 - Account Setup Or Application Fees: You don’t see these as often as you used to, but some merchant service providers charge a one-time setup fee when you begin the service.
 Usually running around $150 (!), a setup or application fee is a clear red flag that you should avoid doing business with that account provider.
 The actual amount of labor required to set up your account is minimal; this is just a bonus haul for the MSP.

 - Monthly Or Annual Account Fees: Almost all providers – good and bad alike – charge some sort of fee to maintain your account.
 This might be billed monthly, or charged as an annual fee.
 Either way, it’s something of a catch-all charge to cover all the things your account provider isn’t charging you for directly.
 This can include things like PCI compliance scans, “free” credit card terminals, “free” virtual terminals, and other services that come with your merchant account.
-What constitutes a reasonable account fee will depend on how many services come with your account and whether or not you actually need them.
+What constitutes a reasonable account fee depends on how many services come with your account and whether or not you actually need them.

-- Monthly Minimums: Not a fee in itself, a monthly minimum is a requirement that your business process a sufficient total amount in transactions to incur at least a specified amount (typically $25.00) in processing charges.
-As a hypothetical example, if all of your transactions were charged a flat 2.0% processing rate, you’d have to process $1,250.00 in total sales in order to meet the $25.00 minimum.
+- Monthly Minimums: Not a fee in itself, a monthly minimum is a requirement that your business process a sufficient total amount in transactions to incur at least a specified amount (typically $25) in processing charges.
+As a hypothetical example, if all of your transactions were charged a flat 2.0% processing rate, you’d have to process $1,250 in total sales to meet the $25 minimum.
 You only have to pay if you fail to meet the minimum, and even then you only pay the difference between your actual processing charges and the amount specified as the monthly minimum.
 While they won’t affect a large, established business, they function as a penalty for very small, part-time, and seasonal businesses.
 If you fall into that category, you’ll want to avoid any provider that includes a monthly minimum in their contracts.

 - Statement Fees & Other “Junk” Fees: Traditional merchant account providers are notorious for adding any number of miscellaneous fees to your monthly bill, often with little or no actual service provided to you in exchange.
 While most of these fees are pretty minor and won’t add much to your costs, things like statement fees can add up quickly.

 - Early Termination Fees: Most of the traditional merchant account providers in the industry will sign you up for a long-term contract (typically three years), and will charge you an early termination fee (ETF) if you try to close your account early – for any reason.
-ETFs are expensive (typically around $495.00) and are designed to discourage you from switching your account to a different processor.
+ETFs are expensive (typically around $495) and are designed to discourage you from switching your account to a different processor.
 Luckily, this fee is avoidable if you select the right service.
 None of our favorite processors charge an ETF, allowing you to maintain your account on a month-to-month basis with no penalty for closing it.

 - Chargebacks: Any time your processor has to reverse a charge and issue a credit, you’ll be hit with a chargeback.
 Chargebacks can occur due to technical errors, returned merchandise, or actual fraud.
-Even though you as the merchant probably haven’t done anything wrong, most processors will still charge you a chargeback fee (typically about $20.00) to investigate what happened and issue a refund.
+Even though you as the merchant probably haven’t done anything wrong, most processors will still charge you a chargeback fee (typically about $20) to investigate what happened and issue a refund.
 For more information, see our article on avoiding chargebacks.

-4. Fair, Understandable Processing Rates
+4. Processing Fees

 Interchange-Plus Pricing

 As its name would suggest, the interchange-plus pricing model consists of an “interchange” and a “plus.”
 As we’ve noted, the interchange is paid to the issuing bank and also the credit card association.
-The “plus” is simply the amount that your processor actually keeps from each transaction.
+The “plus” is simply the amount that your processor keeps from each transaction.
 Interchange-plus rate quotes are often expressed as “interchange + X %,” with the X % being the “plus.”
 Some processors also charge a fixed per-transaction fee (typically $0.10 to $0.25) as part of the “plus.”
 Because you can easily see exactly how much your processor is keeping from each transaction, it’s considered the most fair and transparent pricing model.
-It’s also usually, though not always, less expensive overall than tiered or flat rate pricing.
+It’s also usually, though not always, less expensive overall than tiered or flat-rate pricing.

 Tiered Pricing

 The tiered pricing model consolidates dozens of different processing rates into three tiers: qualified, mid-qualified, and non-qualified transactions.
-Which tier a transaction will fall into depends on a number of variables, such as whether the card was swiped or manually entered, what the items purchased were, when the transaction was actually sent to the processor, and many others.
+Which tier a transaction will fall into depends on several variables, such as whether the card was swiped or manually entered, what the items purchased were, when the transaction was sent to the processor, and many others.
 Companies offering tiered pricing often only advertise their qualified rates, with phrases like “rates as low as…” In reality, most transactions will fall into the mid-qualified or non-qualified categories, where the rates are almost always much higher.
 It’s usually best to avoid providers that use tiered pricing.

 Flat-Rate Pricing

 eCommerce-focused companies, such as Square and PayPal, offer flat-rate pricing as an alternative to traditional pricing models.
-Each transaction is charged a flat percentage rate, and often a fixed per-transaction fee as well.
+Each transaction is charged a flat percentage rate and often a fixed per-transaction fee as well.
 Rates are simple, easy to understand, and fully disclosed right on the companies’ websites.
 Flat rates are usually higher than what you’ll get with interchange-plus pricing, but companies that offer them also charge you a lot less in monthly and annual fees.

-5. Honest, Non-Misleading Marketing & Advertising
+5. Marketing & Advertising

 Online advertising has now become the single most important way to market any business, including merchant account providers.
 A website can tell you a lot about a company, both good and bad.
 Unfortunately, most merchant account providers have very poor websites.
-Filled with misleading advertising gimmicks and lacking any sort of educational information, they frequently tease you with claims of low processing rates, while failing to disclose any of the actual rates or fees you’ll be paying.
-You’ll know that you’re dealing with a good, ethical company if their website includes some (or all) of the following features:

 - Full disclosure of processing rates and all monthly and annual account fees